tlmnb/gosolarman/README.md

 It provides functionality to encode and decode Modbus RTU frames, send requests, and validate responses.
 This library is designed to simplify communication with Solarman data logging sticks.

-It is based on the excellent python library [PySolarmanV5](https://github.com/jmccrohan/pysolarmanv5)
+It is based on the excellent python library [PySolarmanV5](https://github.com/jmccrohan/pysolarmanv5).
+The solarman protocol is described [here](https://pysolarmanv5.readthedocs.io/en/latest/solarmanv5_protocol.html).

 ## Usage
 As stated before this library is an extension of the [grid-x/modbus](https://github.com/grid-x/modbus) library.
 Therefore the usage is similar